Ultimate Chocolate Chip Cookies

 Frequently Asked Questions

-Q: How do I double this chocolate chip cookie recipe?
+Q: How do I scale this cookie recipe from 24 to 50 cookies?

-Q: How many cookies can I make with 500g of flour?
+Q: Can I calculate how many cookies I can make with 500g flour?

-Q: Does the baking time change when I scale the recipe?
+Q: Does baking time change when I scale the recipe?

 Nutrition Information